vmware-tanzu/package-for-kpack/README.md

     default     tutorial-image        index.docker.io/your-project/app@sha256:6744b...
 True
     ```

-   The latest OCI image is available to be used locally via `docker pull` and in a kubernetes deployment.
+   The latest OCI image is available to be used locally via `docker pull` and in a Kubernetes deployment.

 8. Run the built app locally